cronian-tech/saturn-moonlet/README.md

 You only need [Docker Compose](https://docs.docker.com/compose) to run it locally or on you own server.

 If you're interested, you can see [how it's made](#how-its-made).

+This project is neither affiliated with the [Filecoin Saturn](https://github.com/filecoin-saturn) project nor the [Protocol Labs](https://protocol.ai) organization.
+Although, it was built during the [HackFS 2023](https://ethglobal.com/showcase/saturn-moonlet-c4583) hackaton and was nominated for the "Best use of Filecoin Saturn" prize.

 ## Try it